Published March 2, 2018 Updated July 2, 2022

 It is "common knowledge" within the anti-circumcision movement that the foreskin contains more than 20,000 highly erogenous nerve endings that provide most of the erotic pleasure that a man experiences during sexual activity.
 Intactivists say that circumcision removes the most highly sensitive area of the penis, depriving a man of as much as 75% of sexual pleasure.

-While every intactivist is taught this 20,000 figure, very few know the source, and none of them question its validity.
+While most intactivists are taught this 20,000 figure, very few know the source, and almost none question its validity.
 Circumcision Choice and a few of our friends have taken the time to investigate these claims, and we’re happy to share the findings.

 STUDIES OF FORESKIN SENSITIVITY